Seven Capes Trek

 We transfer you to the beginning of the Lycian Way (15mins) where you start your hike with spectacular views towards the sea and Ölüdeniz lagoon.
 You ascend the lower slopes of Baba Dağı (Father Mountain) following a paved mule path.
 After passing the villages of Kozağaç and Kirme on a stretch of road you descend an age-old path to the small village of Faralya on the green slopes above the Butterfly valley.
 Dinner and overnight in pension in Faralya.

 Day 4: Faralya - Alınca (13km / 5-6hrs / +750m / -450m)

 You walk from Faralya to Alınca along a forested path passing high above the secluded cove of Kabak.
 You will climb up a beautiful old mule trail to the small hamlet of Alınca, with impressive views over Yedi Burun (Seven Capes).
 Dinner and overnight in village house in Alınca.

-From Alınca village you walk along a spectacular coastline towards a pasture with an old Ottoman cistern.
-There you have the choice to descend along a stone cobbled trail to the secluded beach of Kalabantia; explore the ruins of the ancient harbour and swim in the crystal clear waters (add another 5km / 2,5km / +400m / - 400m to the walk).
-After returning to the main trail you continue to Gey village partly along a quiet tarmac road.
+You walk along the spectacular Seven Capes coastline towards a pasture with an Ottoman cistern.
+There you have the choice to descend along a cobble stone trail to the secluded beach of Kalabantia, explore the ruins of the ancient harbour and swim in the crystal clear waters (additional 5km / 2,5hrs / +400m / - 400m).
+After returning to the main trail you follow and old mule trail inland and uphill to reach ancient Sidyma where you explore the ruins of this once huge city scattered around an inland valley and two hills.
+The village houses are constructed using ancient building blocks; inscriptions, tombs and city walls are visible.
+Transfer to Gey (30 mins).
 Dinner and overnight in pension in Gey.